Seednode/roulette/README.md

 ## Sorting

-You can specify a sorting pattern via the `sort=` query parameter, assuming the `-s|--sort` flag is enabled.
+You can specify a sorting direction via the `sort=` query parameter, assuming the `-s|--sort` flag is enabled.

 A value of `sort=asc` means files will be served in ascending order (lowest-numbered to highest).